Dahmani-i/free-code-camp-bcrypt/README.md

 # Information Security with HelmetJS - BCrypt

 This is the boilerplate for the BCrypt lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/understand-bcrypt-hashes this ist an information-security-with-helmetjs tutorial
+Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/understand-bcrypt-hashes this is an information-security-with-helmetjs tutorial